martinkabe/textfile_to_db_loader/README.md

-# csv_loader_lib.dll - .NET Framework dll for working with SQL Server
+# csv_loader_lib.dll - .NET Framework dll for working with MS SQL Server
 SQL Server operations from C#

 **Usage is:**